syncfusion-content/maui-docs/MAUI/DateTimePicker/formatting.md

 ---

 # Formatting in .NET MAUI Date Time Picker (SfDateTimePicker)
-Format is a way to represent the value of the date and time in a different string format.
+Format is a way to represent the date and time value in a different string format.

 ## Date format
 You can customize the date format of the date time picker by using the [DateFormat] property in [PickerDateFormat].
 The default format is `yyyy_MM_dd`.